 I didn't recognize her, which was puzzling, because she certainly had to be the most beautiful woman I'd ever been with in my life.
 You'd think I'd remember someone like that: petite young Oriental woman, classic features, perfect skin, ideal body.
 But most of all, the look on her face: adoration, devotion, love.
 She was in heaven, and so was I.

-Overcome by lust, I took the orgasm with her, which was as spectacular as I'd hoped.
+Overcome by lust, I reversed the rewind to forward flow and took the orgasm with her, which was as spectacular as I'd hoped.
 Then we were both gasping for air, hearts hammering, slippery with sweat, ferociously clinging to each other, rocking in the aftermath of that animal/divine experience.
 It was almost over when I went into replay...

-Finally I had to allow that moment to end, repetition becomes boring no matter how good it is at the start.
+Finally I had to allow to let that moment end, repetition becomes boring no matter how good it is at the start.
 We got past rocking in the aftermath, relaxed, our bodies collapsed together.

 She smiled the nicest smile I've ever seen, and spoke a charmingly accented English with a voice like wind-chimes: "I've been told that making love can be very wonderful, but I had no idea!"

 A sudden half-recognition arrived: I remembered those words, from long long ago, although not who had said them.
 Just how FAR into the past had I hopped?

 I was unable to speak, so she went on, "It was like we were riding the cosmic moment together, back and forth, on and on...oh what fun!"